-The conscious ones: These ones had already come across the initiative and responsible enough to already one of such bags with them for their trips.
+The conscious ones: These had already come across the initiative and were responsible enough to already have one of such bags with them for their trips.
 They were grateful and already practicing free plastic parks.

 The curious ones: They allowed us time to explain to them the initiative and accepted the litter bag.

-The not so friendly ones: These ones decided to drive off when we tried to approach.
+The not-so-friendly ones: These decided to drive off when we tried to approach.
 We later learned that most of these thought the bags were on sale.
-It’s sad they missed it, as we were distributing them free of charge.
+Sadly, they missed it, as we were distributing them free of charge.

-Some visitors were good enough to give us feedback on their way t, and even surrendered their waste at the gate.
+Some visitors were good enough to give us feedback on their way out and even surrendered their waste at the gate.

 We have seen what plastic pollution has done to our environment.
 This should not happen in our conservation areas.
 Wildlife needs a plastic-free world.

-Understanding the dangers of plastic to species like wildlife, helps to ensure that we are responsible with our waste management in their habitats.
+Understanding the dangers of plastic to species like wildlife helps to ensure that we are responsible for our waste management in their habitats.

-Dont enjoy a nice picnic inside the park, and leave it dirtified just because no one saw you.
+Don’t enjoy a nice picnic inside the park, and leave it certified just because no one saw you.
 We have to be responsible and considerate.

 I remember a young guy approached us to learn more about the initiative.
 He narrated how a picnic site had been littered and he had to clean up the area, as the visitors had already left.
 He went the extra mile to clean up the area despite not being responsible for the mess.
 We need more of him, but most importantly need visitors who respect and value our parks.